pmgesualdi/fermat/README-PLATFORMS.md

 ---
 ##New Platform Generation

-We will now continue to describe the **Platform Directory Distribution** standard for the Platforms on Fermat:
+We will now continue to describe the **Platform Directory Distribution** standard for the Platforms in Fermat:

 * PLATFORM_NAME/
 * libraries/